IWeidl/ExGameLib/README.md

 ### Installation
 You will first need SFML and nlohman JSON (links to both found below).
 You can include manually, but using vckpkg you can run the below commands to install each package:
 ```
-.\vcpkg\vcpkg install sfml
+vcpkg install sfml
-.\vcpkg\vcpkg install nlohmann-json
+vcpkg install nlohmann-json
+vcpkg install entt
 ```

 ### Usage

-Currently, all you can do is show a window;
+Currently, all you can do is show a window and load some entities from a JSON file;

 To do this, `#include "Game.h"` then insert the below in to your main function: